BashSenpai/cli/README.md

 * `--comment-color`: sets the color of the comments in the responses.

 * `--meta`, `--no-meta`: determines whether to send OS metadata to refine the responses.
 This includes OS type and version (all OSes), shell type (macOS and Linux), and architecture (macOS).
-Users can choose to disable this feature for privacy reasons, or in cases where it yields undesired results (for example if the tool is operating on a Windows machine, but the user expects answers about Linux).
+Users may choose to disable this feature for privacy reasons, or in cases where it yields undesired results (for example if the tool is operating on a Windows machine, but the user expects answers about Linux).

 * `-n, --new`: excludes any preceding history when asking a question.
 Use this option to initiate a new context.